umg-kmr/SWIM/docs/GQ_calculator.md

 - Background evolution is solved
 - Analytical power spectrum is computed
+- Perturbation equations are solved using either the stochastic or deterministic solver
-- Stochastic perturbation equations are solved and numerical power spectrum obtained after averaging
+- The numerical power spectrum is computed
 - The ratio gives $G(Q)$

 ---